WengYiNing/exploration-breaks-cooperation-dqn/README.md

-# Exploration-Induced Cooperation Collapse in Deep Reinforcement Learning Driven Spatial Dilemmas
+# Shared Value Representations Drive Exploration-Induced Cooperation Collapse in Spatial Social Dilemmas

 This repository contains the source code used to generate the main-text figures for the paper:

-**Exploration-Induced Cooperation Collapse in Deep Reinforcement Learning Driven Spatial Dilemmas**
+**Shared Value Representations Drive Exploration-Induced Cooperation Collapse in Spatial Social Dilemmas**

 ## Overview